baltzell/alert-soft/README.md

   * How good does it need to be before investing more in reconstruction?
 * Time-to-distance/DOCA (?) in GEMC in progress, based on Garfield.

+# Reconstruction
+## ATOF
+## AHDC

 # Online
 What exactly is required to confirm ALERT is recording good data?
 ## Existing tools
 * slow controls
 * mon12/hydra https://github.com/jeffersonlab/mon12
-  * information is limited to ADC/TDC banks
+  * limited to ADC/TDC banks
   * visualize 1/2-D histograms
 * ced
+  * 2D/3D visualization of ADC/TDC hits
+  * offline it can draw tracks, clusters, etc.
 * online recon
+  * runs CLARA services
+  * single events with extrememly long processing times cause issues

 # Calibration
 ## ALERT Suite